 CONDITIONS OF ENTRY

-Entries may be submitted between the 15th March and the 18th August 2017.
+Entries may be submitted between 21st March and 10th August 2018.

 The MDF thanks VATE and VCAA for both organisations’ ready assistance, kindness and willingness to support and promote the Prize.